tmtsoftware/csw/docs/src/main/multiple-components.md

 @@@

-More details about each configuration and it's significance can be referred @ref:[here](./create-component.md#component-configuration-(componentinfo)).
+More details about each configuration and it's significance can be referred @ref:[here](./create-component.md#component-configuration-componentinfo-).

+A sample configuration file can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-benchmark/src/main/resources/container.conf).

 ## Tracking Dependencies